 Is the bus driver always responsible for injuries victims suffer?

 While a bus driver may have caused an accident, it is important to review what other parties may be partially responsible for an accident occurring.
-Some of these include the person responsible for the maintenance of the bus, the driver’s employer, or the owner of the bus.
-Sometimes a more thorough investigation is necessary to understand what the root cause of an accident is and who may be responsible.
+Some of these include the person responsible for the maintenance of the bus, the driver's employer, or the owner of the bus.
+Occasionally, a more thorough investigation is necessary to understand what the root cause of an accident is and who may be responsible.

 Why is it necessary to identify who is liable for my injuries?